vinaycchndra/InstaSocialWebApp/README.md

 And when starting a new celery worker we need to define all the queues names:
 ex: celery -A instagram.celery worker --pool=solo  -l info -Q Feed_Service_Que,Post_Feed_Que,Notification_Service_Que

+Developement Notes:
+1. Although there is a single model for the liking of both the types which are comment on the post or post itself we created two apis for liking either the post or comment to remove the complexity of handling both the types because in our model we have parent_comment_id and parent_post_id for specifying like on the comment or like on the post.

+2. There is an API to send back all the comments on a particular post for any logged-in user which appears in either of user's feed or user sees it though other user's profile page....